alexandergirardet/338Days_Data/README.md

 Snapshot or differential extraction: Choose to capture the full snapshots of a source system or differential (incremental) updates.
 File-based export and ingestion: Data is serialized into files in an exchangeable format and provided to an ingestion system.
 ETL versus ELT: Decide whether to transform data before loading it into a storage destination or simply load it into storage for future transformation.
-Inserts, updates, and batch size: Batch-oriented systems perform poorly when users attempt to
+Inserts, updates, and batch size: Batch-oriented systems perform poorly when users attempt to perform many small-batch operations rather than a smaller number of large operations.
+It is essential to understand the limits and characteristics of your tools.

+Data migration: Most data systems perform best when data is moved in bulk rather than as individual rows or events.
+File or object storage is often an excellent intermediate stage for transferring data.

 **Content:** Fundamentals of Data Engineering